Essen, Belgium: Towns / Districts

-Essen is devoid of formal boroughs but is rich in neighborhoods and hamlets.
+Essen is devoid of formal boroughs but has several neighborhoods and hamlets.
 The village center, known as "Essen-Centre," serves as the heart of the municipality.
 Adjacent to the west lies the district of Heikant, followed by the rural residential ribbon of Essen-Hoek.
 Horendonk sits to the east of the center, while Wildert nestles to the south.
 Statie district resides west of the center.

 The 1977 municipal redistribution granted Essen a portion of Kalmthoutse Hoek, which was then integrated into Essen-Hoek.

 Neighbourhoods

 Essen is subdivided into two major districts: Essen-Centre and Essen-Statie.
 These districts are further divided into a tapestry of neighborhoods, including De Heuvel, De Donk, Spijker, Zandstraat, Werf, Bredestraat, Schanker, Schriek, Steenpaal, Vennen, Schildershof, Hemelrijk, Statievelden, and Hondsberg.